MaxRingstrom/anno-state-machine/README.md

 ![An UML diagram for the state machine](https://github.com/jayway/anno-statechart/blob/master/doc/diagrams/SayHelloMachine.png)

-The snippet above creates a fully functioning state machine class in the sub package "**generated**".
+The code above creates a fully functioning state machine class in the sub package "**generated**".
 The class is named after the source class but with an "**Impl**" suffix.

 com.package.**MyStateMachine** is converted to com.package.**generated.MyStateMachineImpl**